Ten missionary biographies you don't want to miss if you're passionate about missions

 Bonus: Lords of the Earth, also by Don Richardson, is the story of Stan Dale and his companions who reached out to a Stone Age tribe in Irian Jaya.

 This not only gives an overview of Taylor’s work in the interior of China but also digs deeper into his life and relationship with Christ.

 This autobiography gives us the amazing story of Gladys Aylward.
 People told her she was unqualified and ill-equipped.
 She boldly blazed her own path to serve God in China anyway.

 Bonus: The Inn of the Sixth Happiness is a 1958 Hollywood movie based on this story.
 It would be a good follow up after reading the autobiography.

 This autobiography is full of nail-biting stories about a teenage boy who was willing to risk it all to reach a South American tribe.
 Many have been inspired by his story!

-Many know the story of Jim Elliot and his four colleagues who were martyred, but this recounting of his life by his wife Elisabeth gives us a glimpse into his journal and his motivation behind his willingness to give his own life for the sake of Christ.
+Many know the story of Jim Elliot and his four colleagues who were martyred, but this account of his life by his wife Elisabeth gives us a glimpse into his journals and the motivation to give his own life for the sake of Christ.

 Bonus: These Strange Ashes by Elisabeth Elliot.
 Many don’t know that Elisabeth went back and reached the same people who killed her husband.
 This book recounts her experiences returning.